eduardog/thinknear.github.com/source/_posts/2014-08-22-unnecessary-complexity.markdown

 Aaaaand as I completed this, that lovely chap Dan North just released <a href="https://www.youtube.com/watch?v=XqgwHXsQA1g" target="_blank">this presentation</a>. :-)

 Note: This is a modified cross post from one that originally appeared <a href="http://mikquinlan.com/2014/08/14/unnecessary-complexity/" target="_blank">here</a>.

+**About the author**: Mik Quinlan is Director of Engineering - Mobile Advertising at Thinknear by Telenav.
+He has over 16 years experience architecting and implementing highly scalabale, high throughput, low latency systems and has led several Agile transformations at various companies.
+Connect via <a href="https://www.linkedin.com/in/mikquinlan" target="_blank">LinkedIn</a>
+or <a href="https://twitter.com/mikquinlan" target="_blank">Twitter</a>.